Katya Elise Henry Shows Off Curvaceous Figure In Black Workout Top And Matching Booty Shorts

 The 26-year-old bombshell was captured both indoors and outdoors for the two-slide series, taking center stage in both frames as she flaunted her famous figure.

 In the first image, she was photographed on a sidewalk.
 She appeared in a candid light as she was mid-walk with her left foot in front of her right.
-She was also looking down at her cellphone, seemingly paying no mind to the camera.
-She stood with the back of her body facing the camera in the second snapshot, putting the spotlight on her round booty as grabbed on her locks with the right hand and hid her face.
+She was also looking down at her cell phone, seemingly paying no mind to the camera.
+She stood with the back of her body facing the camera in the second snapshot, putting the spotlight on her round booty as she grabbed on her locks with her right hand and hid her face.

-Her long brunette locks was styled pin-straight as they cascaded down to her lower back.
+Her long brunette locks were styled pin-straight as they cascaded down to her lower back.
 Her square-cut nails looked to be perfectly manicured, complete with a French tip design.

-She showcased her enviable figure in a minuscule, all-black, athletic ensemble from Workouts By Katya, a fitness apparel company she founded.
+She showcased her enviable figure in a minuscule, all-black athletic ensemble from Workouts By Katya, a fitness apparel company she founded.
 Her top, which featured two thick straps that went over her shoulders, drew the eye to her exposed cleavage as it was designed with a plunging neckline.
-The garment’s cropped body also put her flat core on display.
+The garment's cropped body also put her flat core on display.
 She teamed the number with matching booty shorts that easily highlighted her curvy hips, pert derriere and toned legs.

 The eye-catching photo quickly became popular with social media users, garnering more than 98,000 likes in just two hours after going live.
 Additionally, more than 450 fans spoke out in admiration for the model, her body and her beauty in the comments section.